Using social media as a marketing communication strategy: perspectives from health-related non-profit organizations

 Directed end-to-end performance marketing for university partners.
 Oversaw an annual advertising portfolio in excess of USD $50 million across paid search, social, programmatic, and partner channels.
 Built the forecasting and KPI frameworks used by senior leadership.

-Led performance marketing strategy for prestigious institutions including UCT, MIT, Yale, LSE, and Harvard.
+Led performance marketing strategy for prestigious institutions including UCT, MIT, Yale, LSE, Harvard, Cambridge, IBM, and Microsoft.
 Owned the full marketing cycle from lead generation to conversion, with a sharp focus on qualified prospect volume and cost efficiency.

 Owned attribution, campaign performance, and revenue prediction models.
 Surfaced the insights that informed channel investment, regional prioritisation, and campaign optimisation for the strategy team.